Spaceport America: White Sands Research and Developers, LLC

 WSRDs have a small launch vehicle currently capable of reaching altitudes as high as 60000 ft depending on propulsion.
 The company intends to use this vehicle to support third party research requirements including hybrid engine development and high-G testing.

 WSMR (Boeing)

 As part of a WSMR program, launches of large, high altitude balloons are conducted from Spaceport America for the purpose of testing the parachute recovery system of the Boeing CST-100 capsule.
 Three launches have been conducted from Spaceport America and up to two additional flights have been conducted in the fourth quarter of CY 2020.

 Past tenants and operators

 Sugarhouse Aerospace

 Sugarhouse was a suborbital, solid fuel rocket for the purpose of supporting space research by their customer base.

 SpaceX F9R

 SpaceX developed a launch site for testing their reusable first stage recovery methodology.
-Due to loss of the test vehicle in flight before it was brought to Spaceport America, no flights were conducted here.
+After the loss of the first F9R Dev vehicle, the F9R Dev2 article planned for usage at Spaceport America was never completed, and no flights were made at Spaceport America.